f-charton/Int2Int/README.md

 represents `GCD (1024, 16) = 16`, in base `1000`.
 Note that here `V2`, `1`, `24`, `16` are words/tokens.

-For an elliptic curve and its rank, I would have something like
+For an elliptic curve and if it has nontrivial rank, I would have something like `int[5]:range(2)`

 ```
-V5 + 0 + 1 + 2 - 3 104 = 5\t+ 1
+V5 + 0 - 1 + 0 - 84 375 258 - 298 283 918 238\t1
 ```

 The code is organised as follows:

 train.py is the main file, you run python train.py with some parameters, you can train from generated data (using envs/generators), generate and export data (setting --export_data to true), or train and test from external data (using train_data and test_data)